mistio/mist.client/docs/source/machines.rst

 Create machines
 ===============
-In order to create a machine you basicaly need to have chosen a backend, a key, image_id, location_id, size_id and a name for the machine::
+In order to create a machine you basically need to have chosen a backend, a key, image_id, location_id, size_id and a name for the machine::

     backend.create_machine(name="production.server", key=key, image_id=image_id, location_id=location_id, size_id=size_id)

-In some backend some extra inforrmation is needed.
+In some backend some extra information is needed.
 You can see `create_machine`_ method for more details.

 .. _create_machine: mist.client.html#mist.client.model.Backend.create_machine